psychemedia/storytelling-notes/ketts_rebellion.md

 - 15 August: "To be ready to attend the Army with the Earl of Warwick."
 - 18 August: Warwick ready to march
 - 24 August: Warwick's Herald offers pardon, excpet to Kett; "vile and horrible pardon, must accept else be crushed; crowd's mood changed; young boy bared buttocks, killed by arrow, uproar; Kett tried to lead Herald aware to negotiate w/ Warwick, met some more of his men, what could he do but turn back..
+- 28 August Kett captured
+- Sept 7 Ketts taken by Warwick from Norwich, Sept 9th into Tower of London
 - 5 October somerset gathers at Hampton Court
 - 11 October somerset arrested, replaced by Warwick
 - 7 Decemeber, sentence and execution of Ketts